DWashington3/UFOs/README.md

 #### Stacking Filters

 The search can be further focused by apploying multiple filters.
-In the first image the first filter is applied, and for the following image another filter is applied.
+In the first image the first two filters are applied, and for the following image another filter is applied.

 <img width="908" alt="Stacking_filters" src="https://user-images.githubusercontent.com/87162266/143358467-a381ca86-4674-4dad-8a33-cf517f334d06.PNG">